ytakefuji/python-novice/README.md

 On Mac, download Python sh file and run
 $ bash the downloaded .sh file

+In order to install Python library, run the following command
 $ pip install library_name (matplotlib, pandas,...)
 To find the library name,
 $ pip search library_name